PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 ### Our Project's Problem

-Due to the influx of pull requests we receive on a weekly basis, we have created CI/CD pipelines to automate the documentation process.
+Due to the influx of pull requests we receive weekly, we have created CI/CD pipelines to automate the documentation process.
 It works as follows, and is illustrated by the proceeding figure:

 1. Whenever a pull request is made, a GitHub Action checks whether Javascript/Dart files being pushed have comments of a specified form.

 1. If a pull request is successful, another GitHub Action runs a command such as jsdoc or dartdoc to generate a static HTML file that contains the documentation from the comments and then sent to the Talawa-Docs repo.

-1. Finally, a GitHub Action collates and organizes the HTML files within a prespecificed template containing the documentation that is then added to the site.
+1. Finally, a GitHub Action collates and organizes the HTML files within a prespecified template containing the documentation that is then added to the site.

 ![alt text](/img/gsod2022-green.png)

 However, since this pipeline has been put in place there has not been much activity on the bulk of the older files, leaving most of the documentation lacking in our three codebases.
-The majority of the code is undocumented or badly documented and is not growing in an organic manner with our ever increasing codebase.
-Our goal is to ameliorate this problem through the creation/refinement constructing documentation for our repositories which is extensive enough to account for the latest features and developments, such that we are in a good position for further development with the pipelines already in place.
-Furthermore, we need to make it straightforward for first time contributors to become productive with our repositories.
+The majority of the code is undocumented or badly documented and is not growing organically with our ever-increasing codebase.
+Our goal is to ameliorate this problem through the creation/refinement of constructing documentation for our repositories which is extensive enough to account for the latest features and developments, such that we are in a good position for further development with the pipelines already in place.
+Furthermore, we need to make it straightforward for first-time contributors to become productive with our repositories.

 ### Project Scope